XRPLF/rippled/test/README.md

 To use a running `rippled`, particularly one running in a debugger, follow these steps:

-1. Make a copy the example configuration file: `cp -i test/config-example.js test/config.js`
+1. Make a copy of the example configuration file: `cp -i test/config-example.js test/config.js`

 2. Edit `test/config.js` to select the "debug" server configuration.
   * Change the existing default server to: `exports.server_default = "debug";`